Frequently Asked Questions

 Students are responsible for completing all requirements for the MSW degree—completing required and elective courses, meeting the standards for competency in coursework and in field, completing successfully all field placements, and maintaining a 3.0 GPA.

-There are Graduate Assistantships available through the Graduate School.
-Our students are encouraged to apply even though the Department of Social Work does not employ Graduate Assistants.
+Graduate Assistantships are available through the graduate school.
+We encourage you to apply, even though the Department of Social Work does not employ graduate assistants.

 18. Are there scholarships available?

 offers students scholarships through the national office in Washington, DC, and